 By now you’ve most likely heard about and begun thinking about the employee experience, because you can’t turn around without reading an article or hearing someone speak about it.
 In essence, it’s a deeper look at the practices you use across the board to create lasting value for employees in the workplace.
 Within that conversation, one area that I think is going to really explode in growth in the coming year is the learning space.
-At Lighthouse I’m just wrapping up some research on the topic and have an upcoming webinar to share the findings and some ideas for how to make this work.

 For instance, there’s a specific practice that high performers follow before developing learning content that separates them from low-performing companies.
 Hint: it’s more than just throwing out yet another eLearning module that employees have to click through and get credit for.
-Sign up at the link to join me on the webinar and learn that and other insights from the study!

 The Truth About Creating Learning Experiences